Solving generic parametric linear matrix inequalities: Practical experiments

 We also consider LMIs extracted from the analysis of classical first-order optimization algorithms.
 In the following, \textsf{GRD12} to \textsf{GRD23} corresponds to different choices of parameters and specializations of a same LMI of size $m=3$, with $2$ parameters and $4$ free variables, generated from the gradient descent method.
 Similarly, \textsf{PPM21} and \textsf{PPM31} are generated from the proximal point method, and \textsf{DRS32} to \textsf{DRS43} comes from \cite[SM3.1.1, SM3.2.1]{ryu2020operator} in the analysis of the Douglas-Rachford splitting.

 \paragraph{Experimental setup}

 The timings are given in hours (h.), minutes (min.) and seconds (s.), and the computations have been performed on a server Intel Xeon Gold 6246R with 1.5 TB of RAM.
 We compute Hermite matrices using \textsf{msolve} \cite{berthomieu2021msolve} for Gröbner basis computation with \emph{graded reverse lexicographical} orderings and the Maple package \textsf{Groebner} for elimination orderings.
 These are used as a replacement of the parametric geometric resolution algorithm to build our Hermite matrices (see \cite{gaillard2024}).
-The first two columns correspond to the timings of the first two options in \Cref{sec:rrc}.
-The last two columns correspond to the timings of the quantifier elimination in Maple 2024.2 \cite{CheMM16} and Wolfram 14.2 \cite{strzebonski2006cylindrical}.
+The columns O1 and O2 correspond to the timings of the first two options in \Cref{sec:rrc}.
+The columns QE1 and QE2 correspond to the timings of the quantifier elimination in Maple 2024.2 \cite{CheMM16} and Wolfram 14.2 \cite{strzebonski2006cylindrical}.

 In the table, the symbol $\infty$ indicates that the computation is unfortunately intractable either because no result was obtained within \(48\) hours or due to lack of memory.

 When $n\geq 2$, our implementation succeeds for examples where quantifier elimination in Maple 2024.2 and Wolfram 14.2 either fails due to lack of memory or does not terminate after \(48\) hours.
 This illustrates the benefit of our approach on this range of problems.